ecilasun/e32e/README.md

 # E32E

 ## Features
-This system contains three RISC-V (2*RV32IMZicsr + 1*RV32IMFZicsr) hardware threads clocked at 100MHz with the following features:
+This system contains three RISC-V (2*RV32IMZicsr + 1*RV32IMFZicsr) hardware threads clocked at 100MHz.
+It is designed to work on Digilent's Nexys Video FPGA board, and has the following features:

 - Each core tries to conform to minimal feature set of rv32imzicsr (DIV/MUL, base integer, CSR registers)
   - The first core has an FPU which is currently not shared with other cores